Tarte Flambee - Alsatian Bacon and Onion Pizza

 2 to 3 ounces thinly-sliced Prosciutto di Parma

-Spread the Topping Sauce mixture evenly over the surface of the pre-cooked pizza dough.
-Scatter the sautéed sliced onions evenly over the topping.
+Spread the Topping Sauce mixture evenly over the surface of the precooked pizza dough.
+Be sure to scatter the sauteed sliced onions evenly over the topping.
 Tear the prosciutto into irregular shreds and scatter over the top of the topping.

 Bake the Tarte Flambee in the center of the oven until the crust is golden brown, the topping mixture is set, and the prosciutto pieces have become crisp, approximately 15 to 20 minutes.